 - News and events at the Library.

 - Resources available both on and off-campus to students, faculty, and staff.

 Mon. – Thurs.
 8:00 a.m. - 11:00 p.m.
 Friday 8:00 a.m. - 5:00 p.m.
 Saturday 12:00 noon - 5:00 p.m.
 Sunday 1:00 p.m. - 11:00 p.m.

 3) Learning Commons and Computer Access--iPad and Laptop Checkout

 - The Learning Commons is part of the Academic Support Program and is located on the First Floor and is an area the combines traditional library research assistance with academic support through the Writing Center and the Math Tutoring Lab.
 Students can also use any of the computer workstations in the area, check out laptops, and receive assistance with using software programs.

 - The Library's electronic classrooms—Lib.113 and Lib.
 114--are located to the left of the Circulation Desk.
 Each classroom has 31 computers used primarily for library research classes, but computer access is available when there is not a class in session.

-- Hannon Library has 30 wireless laptops that connect you to the Internet and the campus network.
+- Hannon Library has iPads and laptops available to checkout that connect you to the Internet and the campus network.
 The laptops can be checked out by going to the main desk (Ask Us) in the Learning Commons.

 - Wi-Fi Access -- Hannon Library has wireless capability throughout and just outside the building.

 - Use your own wireless laptop in the library to connect to the campus network.

 - Check out the Wireless Strength Map at: http://hanlib.sou.edu/itc/wireless.html.

 - Go to the Reference Desk (Ask Us) for assistance or to check out a laptop.

 4) Library of Congress Classification System and the Book Collection